TUNNELING-GROUP/aqua-duct/docs/source/aquaduct_install.rst

 Windows
 ^^^^^^^

 Installation under Windows is also possible.
 The limiting factor is MDAnalysis which is not officially available under Windows yet.
-You can, however, install Cygwin and perofrom Aqua-Duct installation in Cygwin.
+You can, however, install Cygwin and perform Aqua-Duct installation in Cygwin.

 First, start with `Cygwin installation <https://cygwin.com/>`_.
 During the setup select following packages: